-Rakul Preet On Marjaavaan: Says She Is Glad Everything Is Finally Coming Together
+Rakul Preet On Marjaavaan: I Am Glad Everything Is Finally Coming Together

 The going hasn't been exactly great for actor Rakul Preet Singh.
 Her last release Manmadhudu 2 tanked at the box office.
 But she's upbeat about her next Marjaavaan, which has been pushed ahead.

-Initially it was set to release alongside Hrithik Roshan-Tiger Shroff's War and Chiranjeevi's magnum opus Sye Raa Narasimha Reddy on October 2, but owing to extensive VFX work, the movie is now set to release at a later date.
+Initially, it was set to release alongside Hrithik Roshan-Tiger Shroff's War and Chiranjeevi's magnum opus Sye Raa Narasimha Reddy on October 2, but owing to extensive VFX work, the movie is now set to release at a later date.

 The actress is quite happy with the way Marjaavaan has shaped up.
 "While yes, it was postponed, we will be in theatres on November 22.
 I am so glad everything is finally coming together," Rakul Preet told a media agency on the sidelines of the Lakme Fashion Week Winter/Festive 2019.